- Things I have done TWICE:

 Find out more and read a white paper I helped assemble from the event here: www.riveraction.

 - I manage Hans Breder's website.
 In 2015, I helped produce and stage "Mindscapes," his installation at Solivagant Gallery in NYC.
-A clipped version is featured in his 2017 NYTimes obituary ("7+7" video at bottom of page).
+Part of the video, called 7+7 is linked in his 2017 NYTimes obituary ("7+7" video at bottom of page).